 Responsible travel tip: You can choose eco-friendly (and skin-friendly!) sun protection by covering your skin with clothes and opting for a mineral sunscreen with f

 Cami de Ronda – Begur beaches

 Begur beaches are reputed to look fantastic.
 Exploring the Cami de Ronda from Begur sounded like a perfect way to

 As we spent the night in Aiguablava, a lovely beach with restaurants and hotels nearby, we chose it as the starting point of our relaxed half-day trek.
 It was easy to park the cars in Aiguablava (3€ for the day).
-Plus, there are plenty of accommodation options available for different types of budget.
+Plus, there are plenty of accommodation options available for different types of budgets.
 Check out the panoramic sea views of Hotel Aigua Blava* for example, or the cheapest option for groups at the Country Camp camping*.

 We chose to go south towards Tamariu, the easy option.
-Going north on the Cami de Ronda towards Begur Cape would have been a real hiking challenge and we weren’t prepared for this on this trip.
+Going north on the Cami de Ronda towards Begur Cape would have been a real hiking challenge, and we weren’t prepared for this on this trip.

 We initially thought about parking our second car at Tamariu to avoid going back the same way.
-We changed our mind after finding an indoor track to transform the one-way coastal walk into a circuit.
+We changed our minds after finding an indoor track to transform the one-way coastal walk into a circuit.
 In the end, we decided to go back the same way, along the coast.
 It was too beautiful not to do it again, especially as the

 Cova D’en Gispert lookout